-DK: First off, which was your favorite pick for the Seahawks this year and why?
+DK: What was your grade for the Seahawks 2010 draft, and why?